 Brolin's manly gravitas and deadpan humor bumps any film up a star so I'm cool with the fact I couldn't see what was going on in any of the night action scenes.
 I was pleased by the overall lack of rape or inordinate torturing (aside from the macho kind which is okay), which makes it all relatively suitable for children and sensitive feminists, of which I'm both.
-Rather than kill Hex and Fox whenever he gets the chance, Malkovich just chains them up like those self-defeating supervillains who used to work for Batman and Robin, allowing for easy escape and vows to return same Hex time, same Hex channel.
-Though based on the low rate of returns, Hex won't be back, ah reckon.
+Rather than kill Hex and Fox whenever he gets the chance, evil supervillain Malkovich just chains them up like those self-defeating Jokers and Penguins who used to work the foil route for Batman and Robin, allowing them to keep their utility belts and providing oodles of opps for easy escape and vows to return same Hex time, same Hex channel.
+Though based on the low rate of returns, ah reckon Hex won't be back.

 But I read the DC Jonah Hex comics as a kid and they were always entertaining if not great.
-They endeavored to combine old west stuff (like the original Ghost Rider on Marvel) with DC's safe but diverting horror ala House of Mystery / House of Secrets.
-That was all well and good but his horrid scar, which has left a pointless strand of flesh connecting his lips, made me think of too many gross hot painful pizza burn and other unsavory cafeteria incidents.
-THE WILD WILD WEST is a clearer ancestor of HEX's new look in the film version, which doesn't seem to make sense, but then again steampunk is as steampunk does, and in the end, what counts is Fox and Brolin play it as deadpan straight as Adam West and Burt Ward before them, and that the villain Malkovich hams it up old-school, which is how it should be.
+They endeavored to combine old west stuff (like the original horseback Ghost Rider on Marvel) with DC's safe but diverting horror ala House of Mystery / House of Secrets.
+That was all well and good but his horrid scar, which has left a pointless strand of flesh connecting his lips, made me think of too many unsavory school cafeteria incidents.
+THE WILD WILD WEST is a clearer ancestor of HEX's new look in the film version, which doesn't seem to make sense, but then again steampunk is as steampunk does and idiot producers love to enforce bad copycat decisions then second guess them and triple guess and then blame the director for the resulting incoherent jumbled mess.
+In the end, what counts is that Fox and Brolin play it as deadpan straight as Adam West and Burt Ward before them, and villain Malkovich hams it up old-school, which is how it should be.
 Best part, the soundtrack isn't annoying or cliche'd John Williams recyclables.
 It was probably longer at one point, and got edited down like it was a Cantonese Kung Fu film after a trip through the Miramax miracle dub-and-cut threshing machine.
 Maybe there will be a director's cut?
 I'd buy it if it went up to 111 minutes!